Associate Professor in CompositionOffice (Primary):

 Mr. Sharlat was born in Moscow, Russia, in 1977.
 He majored in violin, piano, and music theory at the Academy of Moscow Conservatory.
 After immigrating to the United States in 1994, he studied composition at the Juilliard Pre-College, Curtis Institute of Music (BM) and Yale University (MM, DMA).
 His teachers included Aaron Jay Kernis, Martin Bresnick, Joseph Schwantner, Ned Rorem, and Richard Danielpour.

-Mr. Sharlat is Assistant Professor at the University of Texas at Austin, where he teaches composition and music theory.
+Mr. Sharlat is an Associate Professor at the University of Texas at Austin, where he teaches composition and music theory.